jlgasparrini/thelibrarian-api/docs/USER_STORIES.md

 ---

-## 4. 📊 Dashboard
+## 4. Dashboard
-- [ ] **As a Librarian**, I want to view a dashboard with key metrics so that I can monitor the library’s overall status.
+- [x] **As a Librarian**, I want to view a dashboard with key metrics so that I can monitor the library's overall status.
-- [ ] **As a Member**, I want to view my borrowed books and their due dates so that I can track my loans.
+- [x] **As a Member**, I want to view my borrowed books and their due dates so that I can track my loans.

 **Acceptance Criteria:**
 - Librarian dashboard shows: